 In the early 19th century, Europe seemed one massive vineyard.
-In Italy 80% of people were earning their living from wine and in France there were vast plantings rolling southwards from Paris.
+Italy had 80% of people earning their living from wine.
+In France there were vast plantings rolling southwards from Paris.
 Also the vine had moved abroad thanks to explorers, colonists and missionaries.
 It went to Latin America with the Spaniards, South Africa with French Huguenots, and to Australia with the British.
 Could anything stop this tide of wine expansion?

 The 20th century brought further change as science and technology revolutionized viticulture and wine making.
-But despite the chemical formulae and computerized wineries, the grape retains its magic and allure that attracts wine enthusiasts from all over the world.
+Despite the chemical formulae and computerized wineries, the grape retains its magic.
+That allure attracts wine enthusiasts from all over the world.